Crown of sonnets: Heroic crown of crowns

-In English literature John Patrick McDonough's Heroic Crown of Heroic Crowns was said to be published in 2020.
+In English literature John Patrick McDonough's set of three Crowns of Heroic Crowns "O Logos Tou Theou" was completed in 2020.
+It was officially published on January 13, 2024.

 In 2021 Daniel Ståhl published Requiem - In memory of all that should have been.
 It claims to be a heroic crown of crowns: 14 crowns of which the Mastersonnets form a new crown.
 But the sonnets are not linked together, Ståhl's crowns consists of 14 individual sonnets which are not woven together, the Mastersonnet is made of the first lines of the 14 sonnets before it.
 So Requiem is not a fully real crown of crowns.
 This technique looks like the one which the Slovenian poet Anton Gričnik used in 2005 in his Hvalnica Življenju.
 This book has 14 crowns, but they form not a strict interwoven 15th crown, because the 14 Mastersonnets are not linked together.
 Still that 15th crown generates a Grandmastersonnet, so the total of sonnets is 211.

+Dominic Peloso published a complete English-language Heroic Crown of Heroic Crowns titled "Sonnets of the Commedia dell'Arte" in 2023, based on the work of 16th century Italian playwright Flaminio Scala.